 The Hudson Controversywas misunderstanding between Henry Irving and another actor named Charles Hudson.
-A number of different interviews with Bram Stoker, concerning this controversy, were published on November 1, 1886.
-The most detailed of these interviews was published under the title "Not Angry with Hudson - Irving Desiring to Visit America Again" in The New York Times, New York.
-A somewhat shorter interview was published under the title "Irving and Hudson - Bram Stoker Tells What He Thinks About the Controversy" in The Boston Herald, Boston.
+An interview with Bram Stoker concerning this controversy was published on November 1, 1886.
+A copy of this interview was published under the title "Irving and Hudson - Bram Stoker Tells What He Thinks About the Controversy" in The Boston Herald, Boston.
 This controversy was also briefly mentioned in the article "A Chat with Mr. Stoker About Irving" published in the New-York Daily Tribune, New York.

 "Irving and Hudson" first appeared in book form on December 24, 2012 in The Forgotten Writings of Bram Stoker edited by John Edgar Browning.
 This book is a 240 page collection of fiction, poetry, and journalistic writing by Bram Stoker published by Palgrave Macmillan, Basingstoke, UK.